 Boston University, including its School of Education, is accredited by the New England Association of Schools and Colleges, Inc. The School of Education is fully accredited to offer programs leading to the Master of Education, Master of Arts in Teaching, Master of Mathematics for Teaching, Doctor of Education, and Certificate of Advanced Graduate Study (CAGS).
 The University confers the degrees and CAGS on candidates recommended by the faculty of the School and approved by the Board of Trustees.

 Applicants must apply and be admitted to a degree program in order to enroll as a degree candidate.
-A complete application for admission to a degree or CAGS program includes the following:

 Transfer of Credits